awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-sns-input-topic.md

 ## Create an Input Topic<a name="sms-streaming-input-topic"></a>

 Your input topic is used to send new data objects to Ground Truth\.
-To create an input topic, follow the instructions in [To Create a Topic Using the AWS Management Console](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-topic.html#create-topic-aws-console) in the Amazon Simple Notification Service Developer Guide\.
+To create an input topic, follow the instructions in [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) in the Amazon Simple Notification Service Developer Guide\.

 Note down your input topic ARN and use it as input for the `CreateLabelingJob` parameter `SnsTopicArn` in `InputConfig`\.